The Locker Key

 “This thing got Internet?”
 Corelli said pointing at the laptop.

 “Yeah.
 I think so.”
-Jake says as he clicks the Internet Connect icon on the desktop.
-The Google search engine comes up.
-Jake pulls down a list of bookmarks and sees Eggheads Unlimited.
-He clicks on it.
-He is instantly transported there.
-“Nice house in upstate New York.
-Seed funding from all kinds of corporations: Apple.
+Jake said as he clicked the Internet Connect icon on the desktop.
+The Google search engine came up.
+Jake pulled down a list of bookmarks and saw Eggheads Unlimited.
+He clicked on it.
+He was instantly transported there.
+“Nice house in the country somewhere.”
+Jake said.
+“Seed funding from all kinds of corporations: Apple.
 IBM.
 Compaq.
 Sun Microsystems.
-Wait a minute...Here we go.
+Wait a minute… Here we go.
 There he is.
 Terrance Marlowe.
-Director of Systems Research and Development.
-That’s the dude, Tony.”
-Jake says, as he opens a few more links on the site.
-“Looks like he’s a one-man show with a lot of remote sub-contractors.”
+Director of Systems Research and Development.”

-Corelli takes a deep breath.
+Corelli took a deep breath.
 “Let’s take a look at this logically.
 You’ve got a computer chip and the building instructions.
 You’ve got a laptop prototype.
 You’ve got a bank statement for five million and change in a Cayman Islands bank account, which you also have the password for.
 Probably all his seed money, which he hadn’t spent yet because he hasn’t taken his chip into production.
 And you’ve got nobody to give it to cause the guy who owns all this stuff is dead.”

 “That’s about it.”